elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 "1"
 ```

-Note that those functions are polymorphic: not only do they convert charlists to strings, they also operate on integers, atoms, and so on.
+Note that those functions are polymorphic - not only do they convert charlists to strings, they also operate on integers, atoms, and so on.

 String (binary) concatenation uses the `<>` operator but charlists, being lists, use the list concatenation operator `++`: